pascallaliberte/pascallaliberte.me/the-objectives-course/index.md

 title: The Objectives Course
 ---

-<mark>Are you envisioning a change that you feel is important, but it's losing out to a mountain of to-dos?</mark> Or how about this: are you making promises with yourself that you can't seem to keep?
+<mark>Do you have a vision for changing things around you, but it's losing out to a mountain of to-dos?</mark> Or how about this: are you making promises with yourself that you can't seem to keep?
 If that's your situation, here's something that could help:
 {: .switch-away-from }

 # The Objectives Course